Fancy Lala: Main cast

 A 9-year-old elementary school girl, Miho dreams of one day drawing manga as a career.
-After Mystery Man gives her Pigu and Mogu, they in turn give her a magical pen and sketchbook, which allow her to transform into the body of a 15-year-old girl who she names Fancy Lala.
+After Mystery Man gives her Pog and Mog, they in turn give her a magical pen and sketchbook, which allow her to transform into the body of a 15-year-old girl who she names Fancy Lala.
 Fancy Lala is scouted by Yumi Haneishi of Lyrical Productions, and gradually follows the path to stardom though her parents nor sister knows about this.